 New research investigates whether the common acid reflux is a risk factor for head and neck cancer in elderly people.

-Dr. Edward D. McCoul, at the Tulane University School of Medicine in New Orleans, LA, and colleagues led the new study.
+Dr. Edward D. McCoul, at the Tulane University School of Medicine in New Orleans, LA, and colleagues led the

 Their findings were published in JAMA Otolaryngology: Head & Neck Surgery.